MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/consolidate-multiple-yammer-networks.md

 > [!IMPORTANT]
 > Before you start, be sure you have exported data from the subsidiary network and communicated with users!

 The network migration has three steps that you will be guided through.
 Multiple network migrations can be started back-to-back, without waiting for the previous ones to finish.
-Start from the parent network (the network into which you want to migrate the other network):
+Start from the parent network (the network into which you want to migrate the other network).

 ### Run the Network Migration tool